 Getting You to Places and Getting Stuff to Your Place

 Meals on Wheels consists of 5,000 community-based programs nationwide.
-It harnesses 2 million volunteers who deliver free or low-cost meals to seniors, often along with friendly visits, safety checks, and, occasionally, tasks like dog walking or reading aloud.
+It harnesses more than 2 million staff and volunteers to deliver free or low-cost meals to seniors, often along with friendly visits, safety checks, and, occasionally, tasks like dog walking or reading aloud.
 Some programs operate out of senior centers or housing developments that serve meals on location.
-Most require an application with priority given to home-bound or lower-income seniors.
-Search for programs in your area by visiting www.mealsonwheelsamerica.org, or call 888-998-6325.
+Most require an application, with priority given to homebound or lower-income seniors.
+Search for programs in your area by visiting its website, or call 888-998-6325.

-There are many ready-to-prep meal delivery services, including Blue Apron, Hello Fresh, Chef’d, and Plated.
-Specialty companies include Sun Basket with organic, paleo, and gluten-free options, and the vegetarian Purple Carrot.
-Most meals cost around $10–$12 apiece and serve two.
+There are many ready-to-prep meal delivery services, including Blue Apron, Hello Fresh, and Home Chef.
+Specialty companies include Sunbasket with organic, paleo, and gluten-free options; and the vegan Purple Carrot.
+Most meals cost $10-$20 apiece and serve two.

 Because many seniors must give up their cars, public transportation, ride-sharing, and taxis become vital for getting around.

 If you have a smartphone, ride-sharing apps Lyft and Uber offer convenient and inexpensive transportation.
-You can hire a driver to take just you on a single trip, or use their even cheaper “pool” options and get picked up and dropped off along with others whose requested routes lie near yours.
-If you don’t have a smartphone—and don’t want to get one—you can sign up with GoGoGrandparent (855-464-6872) and call it to connect to Lyft or Uber for a fee of $.27/minute.
+You can hire a driver to take just you on a single trip, or use their even cheaper “pool” options and get picked up and dropped off along with others.
+If you don’t have a smartphone—and don’t want to get one—sign up with GoGoGrandparent (855-464-6872) and call it to connect to Lyft, Uber, or an Instacart shopper.
+Memberships cost $9.99 a month and then you pay $.27/minute to use its services.

 There are also free or subsidized public transportation passes for seniors, plus ride services to help fulfill medical appointments and other basic needs.
 Check with your jurisdiction’s office on aging or an elder village for options.

-In the Washington area, residents age 65 and older are eligible for Metrorail and bus discounts; they simply purchase a Senior SmarTrip card to ride Metro for half off peak fares or the bus for $1 a trip.
+In the Washington area, residents age 65 and older are eligible for Metrorail and bus discounts.